The Representative Council

 Applying for a seat on the Representative Council

 All HUMAKO members are entitled to vote in the elections.
 You can promote your candidacy by campaigning on campus or on social media, participating in various events and encouraging fellow students to vote.
-In addition, those standing for election to the Representative Counci will respond to a public voting advice application which will be published before the elections.
+In addition, those standing for election to the Representative Council will respond to a public voting advice application which will be published before the elections.